 This scholarship is available to children of workers who were seriously injured or died in a work-related accident covered and compensated by workers' compensation.
 A serious injury is one that led to a paid settlement or judicial award and is verified with information from the Missouri Division of Workers' Compensation.
-For further information on this program please visit the MDHEWD website (https://dhewd.mo.gov/ppc/grants/).
+For further information on this program please visit the MDHEWD website.